MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 **Key Restriction Policy**

 - **Enforce key restrictions** should be set to **Yes** only if your organization wants to only allow or disallow certain passkeys, which are identified by their Authenticator Attestation GUID (AAGUID).
-If you want to manually add the Authenticator app AAGUIDs, or specifically restrict only Android or iOS devices, you can manually enter their AAGUID:
+If you want, you can manually enter the Authenticator app AAGUIDs or specifically restrict only Android or iOS devices.
+Otherwise, you can manually add the following AAGUIDs to enable the Authenticator passkey preview:

   - Authenticator for Android: de1e552d-db1d-4423-a619-566b625cdc84
   - Authenticator for iOS: 90a3ccdf-635c-4729-a248-9b709135078f